2020 NYC Half Marathon Course Strategy (Cancelled for 2020)

 As you wonder 1) WTF just happened and 2) if the city is trying to tip you back into the East River, don't forget to look UP and around—the Chrysler, Grand Central, the New York Public Library, and Bryant Park are all around you.
 Keep your cool, anticipate the hills, soak in the cheer squads, and you will be fine.

-When you turn right onto 7th Avenue, you will find yourself in Times Square, a magical and memorable experience.
+When you turn right onto 7th Avenue, you will find yourself in Times Square, a magical and memorable experience--particularly when you're not trudging through it at tourist pace.
 Even as a local who works in Times Square, I can't help but smile in awe as the city stops, holds traffic, and carries me up to Central Park.
-I get goosebumps just thinking about it.
-While this is also steadily uphill, you might not know it.
-The energy is positively electric.
+New York runners get goosebumps just thinking about it.
+While this is also steadily uphill, you might not know it as the energy is positively electric.

-In 2018, runners shot through Times Square and into Central Park.
-In 2020, we will hang a right onto Central Park South as we finish up mile 12 and enter the park at the southeast corner—the same corner you exit in the final stretch of the NYC Marathon.
+Once you hit 59th street, you'll hang a right onto Central Park South, finishing up mile 12 and entering the park at the southeast corner—the same corner where you exit in the final stretch of the full NYC Marathon.

 Mile 13 to the Finish: Take Me Home

-In 2018, NYC runners experienced a familiar loop of the park complete with Cat Hill, the 102 Transverse, the Three Sisters, and a nearly half-mile lovely downhill to the finish.
-NYRR threw most of that out (remember we have more miles in Brooklyn since 2019), and instead, we will turn on the 72nd Street Transverse and finish at the same spot as the NYC Marathon, between Sheep Meadow Park and Tavern on the Green.
-This hurrah through Central Park is comparatively a pretty easy section.
+Here, we turn on the 72nd Street Transverse and finish at the same spot as the NYC Marathon, between Sheep Meadow Park and Tavern on the Green.
+This last hurrah through Central Park is comparatively a pretty easy section.

 Photo Ops

 It's difficult to know where the course photographers will be but I'm willing to bet they will have some when you exit Manhattan Bridge, in Times Square, and in Central Park.
-I would guess that they'll also have photographers in Grand Army Plaza this year.
+We would guess that they'll also have photographers in Grand Army Plaza.
 Heads up, throw a Blue Steel, Ferrari or Le Tigra and smile!

 Overall Elevation Analysis

 So we're back to a reasonable-minds-disagree conclusion.
-The min/max elevations of the 2018 and 2019/2020 courses are identical.
+The min/max elevations of the original 2018 and 2019-2024 courses are identical.
 The gain/loss is slightly inflated in 2019/2020.
 However, most of that loss (downhill) for 2018 was in the first half and most of the gain (uphill) in the second half.
-In 2019/2020, there is more balance.
-Which is crazy when you think that 10–11 miles of the race are the same!
+In 2019-2023 versions, there is more balance, which is crazy when you think that 10–11 miles of the race are the same!
 That 2–3-mile shift makes all the difference.

-The changes over the years have been slightly frustrating but I'm hoping this year we get a chance to best last year's effort.
-The course is a challenging one but...I like it.
+The course is a challenging one but...we like it.
 Like all things in NYC, you have to work for it.
-The hairpin is annoying.
-The many sharp turns aren't pleasant.
+The sharp turn around point on Flatbush 1 mile in is annoying.
+The many other sharp turns aren't pleasant.
 The start has proven to be good for some but NOT for all.
 As with almost any NYRR race, they could do with more porta-potties.

-All that said, and the best we can do is prepare and take it as it comes.
-You're doing the work on the physical end, and I hope this post has helped on the mental end.
+All that said, the best we can do is prepare and take it as it comes.
+You're doing the work on the physical end, and we hope this post has helped on the mental end.
+This is definitely a course that rewards preparation and smart tactics.
 Some final reminders?
 Nothing new on race day (or, in my personal rulebook, for 72 hours before the race).
 Come with A and B goals.
 Trust in your training.
 And for this course in particular?
 Manage your mental and physical engines.

 Good Luck!